Ismael Moreno Pino: Early career: the Foreign Ministry and Mexico's response to the Cold War

-A protégé of Manuel Tello, then the Foreign Secretary, Moreno Pino joined the Foreign Office in 1952 and the Diplomatic Service in 1955, after passing the necessary examinations.
+A protégé of Manuel Tello, then the Foreign Secretary, Moreno Pino joined the Foreign Office in 1951 and the Diplomatic Service in 1955, after passing the necessary examinations.
 Originally, he was hired as a legal advisor to the Mexican delegation to the Organization of American States in Washington, D.C.

-Succeeding Jorge Castañeda y Álvarez de la Rosa, he served as Assistant Secretary for International Organization Affairs (1960–64).
+Returning to Mexico, he worked in the Bureau for International Organization Affairs, collaborating closely with Octavio Paz, who would be awarded the Nobel Prize in Literature in 1990, and with Jorge Castañeda, who would serve as Foreign Secretary.
+In 1960, succeeding the latter, he served as Assistant Secretary for International Organization Affairs.
 Between 1964 and 1965, he served as Undersecretary for Multilateral Affairs.
 In 1964, President Adolfo López Mateos appointed him to the rank of Ambassador of Mexico.

 As a non-aligned country in a Cold War context, Mexico was treading a fine line between the Western Bloc, led by the United States, and the Warsaw Pact countries, led by the USSR.
 This was exacerbated after Fidel Castro came to power in Cuba in 1959, providing no easy solutions for Mexican foreign policy: "wholehearted support for the Cuban Revolution would create an unsustainable tension with the United States, the business community and the Catholic Church; meanwhile, wholehearted support for the United States would provoke an unsustainable tension with the revolutionary government of Cuba, the Mexican intelligentsia and other left-wing sectors which could become radicalized.
 The Mexican political system entrusted this delicate mission to the Foreign Ministry headed at that time by Manuel Tello, Foreign Secretary, and José Gorostiza, Deputy Foreign Secretary and, next to them, a noteworthy cadre of career diplomats educated in a tradition that [dates back] to the times when the proverb 'a Texan might beat a Mexican in a fight, but he is lost if he tries to argue with him' was minted."

 Moreno Pino actively participated in shaping Mexico's response to the Cuban Revolution and its aftermath, including the Bay of Pigs Invasion (1961) and the Cuban Missile Crisis (1962).
 Indeed, Moreno Pino was one of the key Mexican delegates in the Punta del Este meeting (1962) held after the Cuban Revolution, during which it was decided, contrary to the express wishes of the United States, not to expel Cuba from the Organization of American States (OAS).
 During the meeting, Secretary Tello declared that Cuba's communist ideology was incompatible with OAS membership (pleasing the US); nevertheless, Mexico argued that the OAS Charter had no provision for the expulsion of a member state (pleasing Cuba).
 Mexico also advocated for non-interventionism, as established in the Estrada Doctrine.